 We (Becky & Cori) are both from West Chester.
 Becky was born and raised in here.
 Becky was living in the borough and she has dogs and she was wondering why there were no little dog shops in town.
 She just saw a need to have a little shop for people that live in town (or visiting) and be able to walk to.
 Especially since our location is towards the end of town where we are, a little bit outside the downtown area, it’s very residential.

-We are also very happy that we are still able to be here.
-Especially since 2020 (the pandemic), we are just so happy to still be here.
+We are just so very happy that we are still able to be here, especially since 2020 (the pandemic closures).

 What type of items do you specialize in carrying?